gnailuy/gnailuy.com/_posts/2011-08-07-route-by-ip-addresses-when-using-vpn-to-bypass-internet-censorship.markdown

 ./chnroutes_ovpn_linux
 ```

-This will generate two script, `vpnup` and `vpndown`, in the current directory.
-We then add execution permission to them:
+This generates two scripts, `vpnup` and `vpndown`, in the current directory.
+We add execution permission to them:

 ``` bash
 chmod +x vpnup vpndown
 ```

-Next, we rename them and copy them ppp's configuration directory:
+Next, we rename them and copy them to ppp's configuration directory:

 ``` bash
 cp vpnup /etc/ppp/ip-pre-up
 cp vpndown /etc/ppp/ip-down.local
 ```

-After that, we have to disconnect and reconnect from VPN.
-Then all network traffics between you and Chinese local servers will not longer go through the VPN tunnel.
+After that, we have to disconnect and reconnect from our VPN.
+And now, all network traffics between you and those Chinese IPs will no longer go into the VPN tunnel.

-Chnroutes supports both openVPN and PPTP, and it can be used on Mac, Linux and Windows.
+Chnroutes supports both openVPN and PPTP, and it works on Mac, Linux, and Windows.
 I am using it on Fedora 14 with PPTP VPN.
 It works very well.

 (本文中文版[链接][chinese])